So you're looking for a new “quality” dry cleaner. You’ve done your homework. And you’ve narrowed down your choice to two or three candidates.

 There’s a huge difference between a cleaner talking about the “ins” and “outs” and “hows” and “whys” of their processes and a cleaner actually executing all those detailed process tasks.
 Every day.
 On every garment they handle.

-Dig a little deeper and you’ll probably find that their product – minus the fancy packaging – is probably just average.
-At best.
+Dig a little deeper and you’ll probably find that their delivered product – minus the fancy packaging – is probably just average.

 If a fabricare specialist or true quality cleaner didn’t provide you with detailed information about their knowledge, expertise and skills, their stain removal, cleaning and restoration processes, or their specialized equipment, technologies and facilities, you’d have no reason to entrust your fine garments to them.
 Or to any other cleaner for that matter.

-Truth is, detailed information about processes and craftsmanship is the exact opposite of the tired, meaningless cliches you’re accustomed to hearing from almost every cleaner:
+Truth is, detailed information about processes and craftsmanship is the exact opposite of the tired, meaningless cliches you’re accustomed to hearing from almost every cleaner.
+Cliches such as:

 There are over 26,000 cleaners in the USA.
 And every single one will tell you that they “focus on the details.”